Mesh Wi-Fi explained

 Mesh vs extenders vs wired connections

-Mesh is usually more reliable than basic extenders, but wired connections remain the ideal option for fixed devices.
+Mesh is usually more reliable than basic extenders, but wired connections remain the best option for fixed devices.

 Extenders can halve performance because they rebroadcast the signal.
 Mesh systems manage the connection more efficiently.